Cataract Surgery

 The eye is anesthetized to ensure the patient’s comfort during the procedure.
 The natural lens is removed by using ultrasonic vibrations through a micro-incision of 3mm or less in length.

+In most cases, no stitches are required, because the small incision is self-sealing.
 The natural lens is replaced by a foldable monofocal or multifocal intraocular lens, which is inserted through the micro-incision.

 The lens spontaneously unfolds, similar to a butterfly opening its wings, as it is placed into permanent position.
 No stitches are required because the small incision is self-sealing.